pixelnest/pixelnest.github.io/work/bulletml-for-unity/package-and-license/index.md

 * One license per developer.
 * Full documentation, code and demos.
+* An extensive list of patterns for BulletML.

 Unfortunately, you cannot ask for a refund.
 By buying this product, you gain full access to the source code and examples and we cannot take it back.
 Think about it a second before proceeding.